simjega/nupic.cerebro2.server/README.md

 # Cerebro 2 Server

-Makes NuPIC model state available to Cerebro 2.
+Makes a CLA model's state history available to the Cerebro 2 client.

 ## Installation